Drew Waters Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 18th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 18th in the league.

-- The Tigers' 4.44 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.39).

-- Manning (3-1) takes the mound for the Tigers in his sixth start of the season.
-He's put together a 3.72 ERA in 29 2/3 innings pitched, with 20 strikeouts.
+- The Tigers are sending Skubal (0-0) out to make his third start of the season.

-- The right-hander's most recent time out came on Saturday, July 8 against the Toronto Blue Jays, when he threw 6 2/3 scoreless innings without giving up a hit.
+- His last time out was on Sunday, July 9 against the Toronto Blue Jays, when the lefty went four scoreless innings while allowing two hits.

-- The 25-year-old has an ERA of 3.72, with 6.2 strikeouts per nine innings, in five games this season.
-Opponents are hitting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.